 Phone: (212) 974-7000

 The mission of the Doris Duke Charitable Foundation's Child Abuse Prevention Program is to protect children from abuse and neglect in order to promote their healthy development.

 The program awards grants to organizations to improve parent-child interactions and to increase parents’ access to information and services that help prevent child maltreatment before it occurs.

 14 Beacon Street

 Phone: (617) 742-8555

 The Enough Abuse Campaign is a national campaign working to prevent child sexual abuse.
-Developed in Massachusetts in 2002, the campaign has now been adopted in six other states, including California and New York.
+Developed in Massachusetts in 2002, the campaign has now been adopted in six other states, including New York, New Jersey, Maryland, Nevada, and Maine.
 The campaign provides adults and communities with the knowledge and skills they need to put an end to silence and the child sexual abuse epidemic.
-In addition to the in-person trainings and curriculum about the prevention of child sexual abuse, the Enough Abuse Campaign has launched the first evidence-informed school-based training designed for all staff and faculties in private and public schools to recognize boundary-violating behaviors and identify ways in which codes of conduct and screening procedures can be modified to better protect children and youth.
+In addition to the in-person trainings and curricula about the prevention of child sexual abuse, the Enough Abuse Campaign has launched the first evidence-informed school-based training designed for all staff and faculty in private and public schools to recognize boundary-violating behaviors and identify ways in which codes of conduct and screening procedures can be modified to better protect children and youth.

 Every Child Matters Education Fund